BLOG

 Snare’s forensic-grade agents collect high-fidelity log data from hundreds of OS and device types and critically, they filter, compress, and route that data before it reaches downstream platforms.
 Organisations consistently report reducing SIEM ingestion volumes significantly while maintaining or improving forensic coverage.
 One large US energy company saved nearly double their full Snare enterprise cost in SIEM ingestion reductions in the first year alone.

 Snare frames its approach around what it calls the Cyber 4 C’s: Cost, Compliance, Coverage, and Control.
-Each maps directly to the challenges security and compliance leaders face right now.
+Each maps directly to the challenges security and compliance leaders face right now, and each takes on new urgency in the context of AI-expanded environments.

 Break free from the cost-vs-coverage trade-off.
 Snare’s non-ingestion-based model means you can collect what security actually requires, not what the budget permits.